Logo DesignBrandingClient Resources

 The one thing you must accept as a graphic designer is that there will always be edits you'll have to make before your job is done.
 The same thing can be said when finding the perfect logo design.

-So, if you want to do a good job, you'll have to listen attentively to your client's feedback.
+So, to do a good job, you'll have to listen attentively to your client's feedback.
 Learn how to take criticism as a way to improve your creations.
 And don't hesitate to ask questions and explore possibilities to ensure the satisfaction of your customers.
-(You can even ask colleagues and industry insiders for the advice!)
+(You can even ask colleagues and industry insiders for advice!)

 11 – Be Open to Suggestions

 The bigger the number of people who see your designs, the more suggestions you will get.
-And although you will not be able to implement all of these suggestions, take note of every proposition.
+Although you will not be able to implement all of these suggestions, note every proposition.

 Please pay particular attention to feedback that suggests improvements (no matter how small), be it spacing, colours, or using different typefaces.